Skip to content

 Hyaluron has long been known in the cosmetics industry as an additive in creams, serums or gels.

-As our body produces less and less hyaluronic acid as we age and the skin loses fluid, the filling substance is lost.
-This is what we see when our skin gets wrinkles.
-Our skin is often a reflection of our “perceived” age.
+As our body ages, it produces less and less hyaluronic acid and the skin loses fluid, which leads to a loss of the filling substance.
+We see this when our skin develops wrinkles.
+Our skin is often a reflection of our "perceived" age.
 Our largest organ is visible to everyone around us, which is why we want to avoid skin aging as much as possible.

 Hyaluron gels promise to compensate for this loss of fluid.
-However, the study situation here is not clear.
-It is very likely that hyaluronic acid applied to the skin cannot penetrate deeply enough into the skin.
-It tends to bind water to the skin.
+However, the studies are not clear on this.
+It is very likely that hyaluronic acid applied to the skin cannot penetrate deep enough into the skin.
+It binds the water on the skin.
 The only option, apart from oral supplementation, is to inject the skin with hyaluronic acid.
-Depending on the hyaluronic acid used, the effect lasts 6 to 24 months.
+Depending on the hyaluronic acid used, the effect lasts for 6 to 24 months.

-Collagen is the most abundant protein in our skin.
+collagen is the most common protein in our skin.
 As we age, our body reduces collagen synthesis, similar to hyaluronic acid.
 This also contributes to skin aging.

-Glycine and hyaluronic acid together affect two important aging processes in the skin and can have positive effects on your skin health.
-Both molecules occur together in MoleQlar® Hyaluron .
+Glycine and hyaluronic acid together act on two important aging processes in the skin and can have a positive effect on your skin health.
+Both molecules are found together in MOLEQLAR Hyaluron before.

-With the Skin Glow Essentials Bundle you combine the power of all three molecules: hyaluronic acid, collagen and glycine for a skin-friendly synergy
+With the Skin Glow Essentials Bundle you combine the power of all three molecules: hyaluronic acid, collagen and glycine for a skin-close synergy

 There are different types of hyaluronic acid products that are tailored to different skin types.

-Dry skin: Hyaluronic acid can help lock in moisture in the skin, relieving dryness and feelings of tightness.
-It is particularly effective when applied to damp skin and sealed with a moisturizing cream.
+Dry skin: Hyaluronic acid can help lock moisture into the skin, relieving dryness and tightness.
+It is especially effective when applied to damp skin and sealed with a moisturizing cream.

-Oily skin: People with oily skin can also benefit from hyaluronic acid as it provides moisture without clogging pores or leaving an oily film on the skin.
+Oily skin: Even people with oily skin can benefit from hyaluronic acid because it provides moisture without clogging pores or leaving an oily film on the skin.

 “Old” skin: As we age, the skin's natural hyaluronic acid content decreases, which can lead to dryness and the formation of wrinkles.
 Hyaluronic acid products can help minimize these signs of aging.